Camp Robinson WMA

 - 2021-22 Closed Seasons

 - Bear muzzleloader

 - Bear modern gun

 - All trapping

 Deer Modern Gun Youth hunt: Oct.
-3-4, 2020.
-Special firearms restrictions, see Area Notes below.
+2-3, 2021.
+This area has special firearms restrictions; see Area Notes.

-WMA Deer Bag Limit: Four deer, no more than one legal buck, which may include:
+WMA Deer Bag Limit: Four deer, no more than one buck, which may include: